-The online master’s in Counseling for Mental Health and Wellness program prepares you to become a clinical mental health counselor who works with culturally diverse populations across the life span.
+The online master’s in Counseling for Mental Health and Wellness program prepares you to become a counselor who works with culturally diverse populations across the life span.
 After graduating, you will be able to:

 Help clients of all ages and backgrounds craft lives of health, wellness, and meaning.

 Apply critical counseling skills, including case conceptualization, practice, and advocacy.

 Conduct assessments and interventions with children, adolescents, and adults.